DISCOVER THE COURAGE TO BE YOU!

-Much to Husband’s chagrin, I insist on filling our sofas with pretty throw pillows.
+Much to my husband’s chagrin, I insist on filling our sofas with pretty throw pillows.
 And despite how many times a day I am forced to rearrange, re-fluff, and pick them up off the floor, I refuse to give in.
 I love them.
 Without them, the room just doesn’t feel finished.

 I wanted some pretty new Christmasy pillow covers this year but I couldn’t really justify the $40+ price tag at Pottery Barn.
 Why are those silly things so expensive?
 Since I don’t have the patience for “real” sewing–or for taking the time to measure, pin, iron, and put in a zipper–I decided to come up with something a little quicker.
 It worked like a charm!
 The first one took about 30 minutes and the second one was even faster.
 Even better, they only cost about $1.00 each in materials!